 This is a beautiful coastal walk leading to the steep hill that you can see to the East of Sougia.
-The walk is on a fairly good path with plenty of shade but it is quite long (4 hours) so going there and back in one day can be very tiring.
-An easier option is to find go by boat to Tripiti and return on foot to Sougia.
-Check with Captain George the day before you plan to go to see if you can arrange this.
+The walk is on a reasonably good, well-marked path with plenty of shade but it is quite long (around 4 hours) so going there and back in one day can be very tiring.
+An easier option is to go by boat to Tripiti and return on foot to Sougia.

 We will describe the walk from Tripiti back to Sougia but you can follow it in reverse.

 If you go by boat you may land in Tripiti in one of two

 places: if the sea is very still the boat will land you